minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

        - All amount fields in Order Step must be positive
        - _batcher_fee_ must be positive
        - _lp_asset_ in **OrderDatum** must be the same with processing Liquidity Pool
-       - Order Output must be returned to _receiver_ and might have _receiver_datum_hash_opt_
-       - Order Output value must satisfy the condition of [description in Order Datum](#3322-datum)
+       - the destination output must be returned to _refund_receiver_ + _refund_receiver_datum_ if the order is killed by batcher or _success_receiver_ + _success_receiver_datum_ if the order is processed

-- **MultiRouting**: This redeemer will be called on MultiRouting Transaction.
-It will process single **SwapMultiRouting** Order and multiple **Liquidity Pool**
+- **Batching Multiple Pools**: It will process single **SwapMultiRouting** Order and multiple **Liquidity Pool**
-   - validate batcher with valid License Token must be presented in Transaction Inputs:
-     - Batcher must sign a Batching transaction.
-     - A valid license token is the token having expired timestamp as TokenName and must be within current time and current time + _maximum_deadline_range_
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the Whitelisted Batcher.
    - validate _routing_in_indexes_ and _routing_out_indexes_ must be unique, have the same length and contain more than 1 element.
    - validate Transaction won't mint any assets
    - validate the number of Pool Inputs and Pool Outputs must be _routing_in_indexes_ length. and each Pool Input must have the same Address with Pool Output (both Payment and Stake Credential)